Wedding of King Felipe VI of Spain and Letizia Ortiz Rocasolano

 The Engagement

-It was in November 2002 while covering the Prestige oil tanker disaster, Spain’s largest environmental disaster, that Letizia’s life would change forever.
-Felipe, Prince of Asturias had flown to the area to offer his support to the communities worst affected by the oil spill.
+In November 2002 while covering the Prestige oil tanker disaster, Spain’s largest environmental disaster, Letizia’s life would change forever.
+Felipe, Prince of Asturias flew to the area to offer his support to the communities worst affected by the oil spill.
 Although the couple had met the year before at a mutual friend’s dinner party, it was during this terrible disaster that they fell in love.
 Their relationship was kept a closely guarded secret until the engagement was announced on November 1, 2003, with the following announcement:

 Their Majesties the King and Queen have the great pleasure to announce the engagement of their son, His Royal Highness the Prince of Asturias Don Felipe, with Doña Letizia Ortiz Rocasolano.
 The asking of the hand will take place next Thursday, November 6th, at Zarzuela Palace.
 The wedding will be celebrated at the beginning of the Summer of 2004 at the Cathedral of Santa Maria la Real de la Almudena in Madrid.